 It is possible to apply for a police clearance certificate when you are outside of the country.

 The German equivalent is a Führungszeugnis – a certificate of good conduct.
-It can be issued after you registered in Germany.
+It can be issued after you have registered in Germany.

-Cancel any post boxes you have, or arrange for someone to empty them on a regular basis.
+Cancel any post boxes you have, or arrange for someone to empty them regularly.
+Alternatively, you can apply for redirection of your mail to another SA mailbox.

 Subscriptions